 - Travel Insurance

-In another blog post, I have talked about this in more details.
+In another blog post, I talked about this in more detail.
 So if you want to find out how much money you have to put aside EXACTLY before you start your new lifestyle, click on the linked article.

 3. Find a Location-Independent Job Early